 reserve the right to change their behaviour based on weather

 availability of food, number of predators/prey or other factors beyond

 control of this website or of your tour operator or cruise boat

 captain.
-The above is an indication of what you might see and
+The above is an indication of wildlife activity you

-what usually happens in an average year.
-Nothing is
+might see and animal behaviour which usually happens in an average

 guaranteed.
 Especially in El Niño years with